RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Parameters

-* **key**: name of the filter
+* **key**: The name of the filter
-* **items**: one or more items to check
+* **items**: One or more items to check

 ### Complexity

 O(hash * sub-filters), the number of `hash` functions multiplied by the number of `sub-filters`.
 On average, a sub-filter returns FALSE after 2 bits are tested.
-Therefore the average complexity for a FALSE reply is `2 * sub-filters` while for a TRUE reply, the complexity is `2 * 1/2 * sub-filters + hash`.
+Therefore the average complexity for a FALSE reply is `2 * sub-filters`.
+For a TRUE reply, the complexity is `2 * 1/2 * sub-filters + hash`.

 ### Returns

 An array of boolean values (actually integers).
-A true value means the corresponding item may exist in the filter, while a false value means it does not.
+A true value means the corresponding item may exist in the filter, and a false value means it does not exist in the filter.

 ## BF.SCANDUMP